John-AI-Lab/RAPID/readme.md

 # RAPID: Long-Context Inference with Retrieval-Augmented Speculative Decoding

 This repo provides the official implementation of our paper "Long-Context Inference with Retrieval-Augmented Speculative Decoding".
+(In the process of refactoring code and illustrations.)